evosweet/statamic-upload/README.md

 # statamic-upload
-Add on for Statamic CMS that that allows users to upload files and edit them
+Add on for Statamic CMS that allows users to upload files and edit them